MFT Connection Profile Parameters

 Defines the AWS KMS Key ID to use for encryption.

-If this parameter is not defined or left empty, the AWS managed key is used.
+If this parameter is not defined, the AWS managed key is used.

 This parameter is only relevant when s3.sse.type is set to SSE-KMS.